DesignedOBAI/DoBA/README.md

 ## 🔧 API Integration

 DoBA is designed to work with LM Studio but can be adapted for other APIs:
+THIS IS TO MAKE IT EXTREMELY LIGHTWEIGHT, NO DOCKER, JUST A VENV RECOMMENDED IN PYCHARM.

 ### LM Studio (Default)
 - Endpoint: `http://localhost:1234/v1/chat/completions`